-Kazakhstan has replaced many of its old Soviet sleepers that rattle along at a snail’s pace with deluxe modern trains that travel at twice the speed.
+Kazakhstan has replaced many of its old Soviet sleepers with deluxe modern trains that travel at twice the speed.
 The 700km journey can now be done in 10 hours and costs around 6,000 Tenge ($15).

 Buying a ticket

-You can buy a ticket online from Kazakhstan Railways website but you will need to print out the ticket and swap it at the station before you board the train.
+Tickets are available to buy online from the Kazakhstan Railways website.
+You will need to print out the ticket and swap it at the station before you board the train.

-You can purchase a ticket at the ticket office of Almaty 1 or 2 Station, but although usually you can buy for the same day, in summer it’s worth buying a day or two in advance as they can sell out.
+You can purchase a ticket at the ticket office of Almaty 1 or 2 Station.
+Usually, you can buy for the same day, but in summer it’s worth buying in advance as they can sell out.

 The new trains have a restaurant car as well as a bar with a good selection of food cooked in the accompanying kitchen, and drinks for very reasonable prices (there is a menu in English).

-The trains will stop at stations along the route from 5 to 30 minutes where you can get off and stretch your legs and buy supplies from the babushkas on the platform selling beer, snacks and ice cream.
-Each carriage will have the timetable and duration of stops.
+The trains will stop at stations along the route from five to 30 minutes where you can get off and stretch your legs and buy supplies from the babushkas on the platform selling beer, snacks and ice cream.
+Each carriage will have a timetable and duration of stops.